Kanishk00551/Polymath-Chatbot/README.md

 The path to a local image (e.g. test.jpg)

-Your query (e.g. "What does this image represent?")
+Your query (e.g. What does this image represent?)

-The Gemini Pro model will respond accordingly using both text and image.

 🧪 Example
 bash